ledy-ccl/cs348-hw4/aux_readme_2.md

 Your task is two-part:

-   1. Implement the forward-chaining inferences that occur upon asserting facts and rules into the KB - i.e., implement the `InferenceEnginer.fc_infer` method.
+   1. Implement the Forward Chaining inferences that occur upon asserting facts and rules into the KB - i.e., implement the `InferenceEnginer.fc_infer` method.
-   2. Implement the `Retract` interface to remove facts from the KB - i.e., implement the `KnowledgeBase.kb_retract` method.
+   2. Implement the `Retract` interface to remove facts and rules from the KB - i.e., implement the `KnowledgeBase.kb_retract` method.

 ### Rule currying in `fc_infer`